Table of Contents

 The world is slowly transitioning towards complete automation and having self-driving cars is one of those steps to achieving that.
-Although self-driving vehicles initially had a bad reputation, they slowly started to gain traction for the level of safety and security they offered to the car owner.
+Although self-driving vehicles initially had a bad reputation, they slowly started to gain traction for the safety and security they offered to the car owner.

-However, incidents of crashing self-driving vehicles started to surface with many questioning who is liable for self-driving car accidents.
+However, incidents of crashing self-driving vehicles started to surface, with many questioning who is liable for self-driving car accidents.

 The first-ever pedestrian fatality that came from a self-driving vehicle was an accident involving a 49-year-old woman, Elaine Herzberg.
-The pedestrian was crossing Mill Avenue in Pheonix with her shopping bags when she got struck by a self-driving Uber car with a human safety driver, Ms. Rafael.
-Although the safety driver turned the steering wheel and pushed on the brakes to avoid the collision, it was too late for Elaine who got hit and died immediately.
+The pedestrian was crossing Mill Avenue in Pheonix with her shopping bags when she got struck by a self-driving Uber car by a human safety driver, Ms. Rafael.
+Although the safety driver turned the steering wheel and pushed on the brakes to avoid the collision, it was too late for Elaine, who got hit and died immediately.

 However, Uber made a confidential settlement with the family to avoid legal issues.
-Ms. Rafael got charged with negligent homicide however, her trial has gotten delayed due to the complexities of the case.
+Ms. Rafael got charged with negligent homicide; however, her trial has gotten delayed due to the complexities of the case.

-Typically, driver’s negligence is almost always the cause of car accidents.
+Typically, driver negligence is almost always the cause of car accidents.
 Distracted driving and drunk driving are the leading cause of car accidents in the United States and come under negligence since the driver of the vehicle owes the duty of care.

-Many legal scholars argue that there is a shift from vehicular negligence towards product liability, but in the case of Uber, there is neither vehicular negligence since Ms. Rafael was driving and not driving at the same time nor product liability, as there was no sale of the autonomous product.
+Generally, the liability for accidents by an autonomous vehicle lies with the manufacturers.
+However, this creates a lot of complexities since GM (vehicle manufacturer) makes vehicles, but Google simply provides the autonomous technology.
+Many legal scholars argue that there is a shift from vehicular negligence toward product liability.
+Still, in the case of Uber, there is neither vehicular negligence, since Ms. Rafael was driving and not driving at the same time, nor product liability, as there was no sale of the autonomous product.

 In a different interpretation, there can be a case for vehicular negligence if the safety driver was negligent, which could hold Uber responsible.
-However, there is a lot of ambiguity on this as well and there is no clear consensus on the matter until a legal precedent is set.
+However, there is a lot of ambiguity on this as well, and there is no clear consensus on the matter until a legal precedent is set.

-There are more than 200 companies and startups focusing on automotive technology, which shows a trend towards an automotive revolution; however, such feats do come with challenges of their own.
+More than 200 companies and startups are focusing on automotive technology, which shows a trend toward an automotive revolution; however, such feats do come with challenges of their own.

-Many people know Tesla for its rapid advancements in the EV and autonomous market, however, Tesla has made it on the news multiple times for deaths, property damage, and more.
+Many people know Tesla for its rapid advancements in the EV and autonomous market; however, Tesla has made it on the news multiple times for deaths, property damage, and more.
 In 2018, a passenger in a self-driving Tesla ended up dead after the vehicle crashed while the passenger was playing video games.

 If you got hurt due to an autonomous vehicle, contact us at (213) 596-9642 and get a free consultation with our expert car accident lawyer today!